huit/devops-vetting/interrogation.markdown

    * comination of physical hardware, VMs, and cloud infrastructure
    * support for development, test, staging, and production environments
-   * include marionette collective support for all nodes
+   * include marionette collective support for all nodes Part II:
    * scale this architecture to serve 50,000 hosts
    * provide for service availability through redundancy, fault-tolerance, and disaster recovery.
+   * discuss how you would implement monitoring for each component of the system

 2. Whiteboard Question -- Diagram a hypothetical enterprise email system based on Postfix with the following criteria:

    * 50,000 mail users
    * 5,000 servers using mail services to send mail
    * must provide spam filtering
-   * must be scalable and fault-tolerant
+   * provide for service availability through redundancy, fault-tolerance, and disaster recovery.
+   Part II:
    * scale the system to handle system mail from 20,000 servers.
    * scale the system to handle 100,000 mail users
-   * provide for service availability through redundancy, fault-tolerance, and disaster recovery.
+   * discuss how you would implement monitoring for each component of the system

 ## Puppet Questions